Q&A: PIP breast implants health scare

 A UK report in June 2012 found the PIP implants, made from unauthorised silicone filler, had double the rupture rate of other implants.

-A German firm responsible for granting European safety certificates for the implants has been ordered by a French court to pay compensation to hundreds of women.
+And a German firm responsible for granting European safety certificates for the implants has been ordered by a French court to pay compensation to hundreds of women.

 What was the problem?